 To start, visit pinaquote.com and drag the bookmarklet to your bookmarks bar.
 Next time you find a quote you like, simply highlight the text and click on the “Pin A Quote” bookmarklet.

 In the next step, you can edit the quote, tell PinAQuote who said it, and if you have $1.99 to spare for the pro edition, even change the fonts and colors of your quote pin.

 In the final step, you can view a preview of your pin before you pin it to Pinterest.
 Even without pro features, these quotes are beautiful and are very worthy of a pin.

-Pin Search [Chrome]
+Pin Search [No Longer Available]